Legal Status in Switzerland

 What You Need for the Prescription

-Regardless of the route, you need the following information: your current medical history, a list of current medications, information about hair loss (duration, pattern, stage), any pre-existing conditions (especially liver and prostate), and proof that no contraindications exist.
+Regardless of the route, you need the following information: your current medical history, a list of current medications, and information about hair loss such as duration, pattern, and stage.
+The doctor will also ask about any pre-existing conditions, especially in the liver and prostate areas.

 Finasteride Dosage